onsip/sipjs.com/content/guides/convert-to-sipjs.md

 The `.on("newDtmf", funct)` event has been changed to `.on("dtmf", funct)`.

-There are also a few new session events, such as `referred`, `canceled`, and `failed`.
+There are also a few new session events, such as `referred`, `cancel`, and `failed`.

 A larger change was made to the `newRTCSession` event.
 This event has been changed to `invite`.
-Also, it previously fired when receive an invite as well as when sending an invite.
+Also, it previously fired when receiving an invite as well as when sending an invite.
 Now, the `invite` only fires upon receiving an event.

-In order to get the session from an invite that you are sending, you must get the return value from the `invite()` method.
-For example, if you were previous doing this:
+When you call `invite`, the return value of that function call will be the session.
+For example, if you were previously doing this:

 ~~~ javascript
 function call(userAgent) {